mathquill/mathquill/README.md

 which won't anti-alias correctly without a opaque background, so MathQuill defaults to white.
 For more details, see [Transforms](http://github.com/laughinghan/mathquill/wiki/Transforms).)
+If your background color is dark, you may also want to make the cursor white with `#my-math-input .cursor { border-color: white; }` or the like.

 Any element that has been MathQuill-ified can be reverted: